oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 2: Name the Application

-1. In the Create Application wizard, for Name enter **Online Shopping Application**.
+1. In the Create Application wizard, for Name, enter **Online Shopping Application**.

-   *Note that, in the create application wizard the icon and color of the icon will be a random selection so most likely will not be the same color or icon that they see in the screenshot.*
+   *Note that the icon and colour in the create application wizard will be randomly selected, so they will most likely not be the same color or icon they see in the screenshot.*

     ![Name the application](./images/name-the-application1.png " ")

 ## Task 3: Add the Dashboard Page

-A dashboard page is a great way to show important information using various charts.
-When you installed the Sample Dataset, it also created a number of views, which join data from various tables.
+A dashboard page is a great way to show critical information using various charts.
+Installing the Sample Dataset also created several views, which join data from multiple tables.
 These views are ideal as the basis for the dashboard charts.

 1. In the Create Application wizard, click **Add Page**.